06 Safeguarding children, young people and vulnerable adults policy

 are called immediately.

-- If the parent takes the child from the setting while
+- If the parent/carer takes the child from Woodlands

 Recording

-incident reporting form and if social care were contacted 06.1c Confidential safeguarding incident report form is completed the designated officer.
-If police were contacted 06.1c Confidential
+Safeguarding incident reporting form and if social care were contacted 06.1c Confidential safeguarding incident report form is completed.
+If police were contacted 06.1c Confidential safeguarding

-safeguarding incident report form should also be copied to the owners/directors/trustees.
+incident report form should also be copied to the line manager.

 - Further updates/notes/conversations/ telephone calls are